openpolitics/manifesto/crime.md

 [^onelaw]: [One Law for All](http://www.onelawforall.org.uk/)

+A review will be carried out into the composition of juries, especially for complex trials.

+## Whistleblowing

 Implement rigorous protection regimes for whistle-blowers.

-A review will be carried out into the composition of juries, especially for complex trials.